ballerina-platform/module-ballerinax-postgresql/README.md

 This provides the functionality required to access and manipulate data stored in a PostgreSQL database.

-For more information on the operations supported by the `postgresql:Client`, which include the below, go to [The PostgreSQL Package](https://ballerina.io/learn/api-docs/ballerina/postgresql/).
+For more information on the operations supported by the `postgresql:Client`, which includes the below, go to the [PostgreSQL Package](https://ballerina.io/learn/api-docs/ballerina/postgresql/).

 - Pooling connections
 - Querying data